sani-coop/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

   Good job: The mean for this set of numbers is 20 / 5 which equals 4.

 .. note::
-  The default label **Correct** displays in the learner's requested language.
+  The default label, **Correct**, displays in the learner's requested language.
   If you provide a custom label, it displays as you define it to all learners.
   It is not translated into different languages.